rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/release-notes/clbs-v2-xx-xx-2016xxxx.rst

 .. version-v2.xx.xx-release-notes:

-v2.xx.x6, xx x, 2016
+v2.xx.xx, xx x, 2016
 ----------------------------------------------

 What's new
 ~~~~~~~~~~

-This is the xxx release of the Rackspace Cloud Load Balancers API, v2.
+This is the initial Early Access (EA) release of the Rackspace Cloud Load Balancers API, v2.

 Resolved issues